alialkhatib/alialkhatib.github.io/_posts/2014-01-17-flatricide-pulgamitude.md

 categories:
   - Uncategorized
 ---
-Apparently there&#8217;s some sort of contest to see who can get the highest PageRank for &#8220;Flatricide pulgamitude&#8221;.
-Seems silly, but I&#8217;m curious to see if I have any PageRank after all.
+Apparently there's some sort of contest to see who can get the highest PageRank for "Flatricide pulgamitude".
+Seems silly, but I'm curious to see if I have any PageRank after all.